-I have tried quite a few times (seven, but who’s counting) to make dhokla using different combinations of more common household ingredients (baking soda, baking powder, yogurt and lemon/lime juice) but so far, nothing comes close to doing what eno does in my opinion.
+I have tried quite a few times (seven, but who’s counting) to make dhokla using different combinations of more common household ingredients (baking soda, baking powder, yogurt, and lemon/lime juice).
+Still, so far, nothing comes close to doing what eno does, in my opinion.

 So get yourself a bottle.
 You can find it at any Indian grocery store or on amazon – it’s around 5-6 bucks.
 It makes making khaman dhokla so easy.
 And once you make this, you will definitely want to keep making it.

 Do you need more convincing?
 Here, have another slice.
 Or you know, five.Print